mhorpheus/test/DFIR-SpinUp.md

 <p align="center" width="100%"><img src="screenshots/Aspera3.png"></p>
 5. Enter folder name according to requirements provided in the section <a href="#Environment-for-Data-Sharing-with-a-Client">Environment for Data Sharing with a Client</a> and click "Create".
 <p align="center" width="100%"><img src="screenshots/Aspera4.png"></p>
-6. Navigate to newly created folder.
+6. Navigate to newly created folder. <br />
 7. Enter sharing options on the right side: click "Share this folder" and then "Invite collaborators"
 <p align="center" width="100%"><img src="screenshots/Aspera5.png"></p>
 8. Invite XFIR team members working on this case with "Edit" rights.